kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I climb the Montgo one Saturday afternoon.
 - Close to the top, I "bump" into Ana.
 She is with a husky dog and a short, slightly built man.
 - I realize it was him in the [blue car incident](../2023/november.md#ana-in-the-blue-van) ducking down.
+- I also remember him from meeting Paul and Alessandra back in September 2023 in a cafe as one of the people who suddenly sat down beside us.
 - She says hello in an angry way.
 I find it utterly ironic and wonder if all Spanish people are psychopaths.

 ## The trumpet teacher in Denia